Updated: Nov 22

-I felt suicidal so I started praying a lot with short mantras even though a staff member asked me what denomination I was and said that the church would actually be opposed to my potential suicide.
+I felt suicidal in a psychiatric ward in 2016 so I started praying a lot with short mantras even though a staff member asked me what denomination I was and said that the church would actually be opposed to my potential suicide.
 My aunt brought in a prayer book and I managed to repeat a very short mantra of "O sacred heart of Jesus/God, I place all my trust in you."
 If you don't want to appear too religious or solipsistic you could pray to "our Holy Spirit" in an emergency.
 I underwent a silent conversion from agnostic atheism to general Christianity when death felt imminent.
 I even prayed to deceased relatives.
 This confused some people who thought I might have been radicalised into dying!
 I think it's a bit of a balancing act where I'd never advise anyone to die of suicide but we can't persuade people out of suicide if they don't say they're suicidal.
 In order to coax suicidal people out of suicide we first have to acknowledge that suicidal ideation can be a symptom of severe mental illness.
 There's little point pretending an extremely depressed person is very sad but never suicidal even if it's only momentary.
 Thinking about suicide does not mean you're going to act on it.
 It will be hard to get mentally ill individuals to admit that they're suicidal if we try to shame the act of suicide.
 To shame suicide is to shame suicidal ideation even if it's to a lesser extent.
 In other words it'd be an immoral and embarrassing thought though not an immoral action.